MonzurElahiShamim/paperless_office/README.md

    cd paperless_office
    ```
 2. **Configure Database:**
-   - Create a MySQL database and update connection settings in `nbproject/private/config.properties`.
+   - Create a MySQL database named `paperless_office` (or choose another and update properties).
+   - Create the required tables (see Schema section below) or run the provided script.
+   - Provide connection settings either via `src/main/resources/database.properties` (create it) or system properties.
 3. **Add Fonts:**
    - Place required fonts in the `Fonts/` directory.
 4. **Build the Project:**